realJohnDoe/kenpo-gatsby/README.md

 - Change graph diagram (redo with `@antv/g6`)
 - More themes and some style changes
 - Small table of contents at frame header (like GitHub has now)

+## Development

+This is a yarn workspace.
+Just run `yarn` in the root to install.

+To develop run `yarn start`.